Jramm91/django-practice-CRM-app/README.md

 ## Usage
 1. Log in to the app using your superuser account.
-2. Use the navigation menu to access the contact management, task management, and dashboard features.
+2. Use the navigation menu to access the contact management and dashboard features.

 ## Technologies Used
 * Django